maylingge/maylingge.github.io/database/mysql.md

     You can choose a case-sensitive collation, for example latin1_general_cs (MySQL grammar):
   [how to do a case sensitive search in mysql](https://dba.stackexchange.com/questions/15250/how-to-do-a-case-sensitive-search-in-where-clause)

+    how to choose the proper character set and collation